-- a build tool - instead, use your chosen language's existing tooling (eg. Gradle, Rake, CMake or Cargo) from within a Batect task
+Batect doesn't replace your existing build tool or deployment tool.
+Instead, use your chosen build tooling (eg. Gradle, Rake, CMake or Cargo)

-However, setting this up can be time consuming and frustrating.
+However, setting this up can be time-consuming and frustrating.
 Too often new team members' first experience on a project is a few days working out which tools they need to install, and another few days of then discovering the magic combination of tool versions that will happily coexist.
 And as the application evolves and changes over time, maintaining and updating this environment across all developers' machines and CI agents can be incredibly painful.

-In some cases, we'd like to use a real instance of it (eg. a running Postgres instance), and in other cases, we'd like to use a fake (eg. a fake implementation of a downstream service).
+In some cases, we'd like to use a real instance of a dependency (eg. a running Postgres instance), and in other cases, we'd like to use a fake (eg. a fake implementation of a downstream service).
 Either way, installing, configuring and managing all these dependencies takes a lot of work, and making sure they're in a known state before a test run is key to reducing test flakiness.
-Add in networking gremlins, different operating systems, personal preferences, built-up cruft and manual configuration and you end up with an enormous number of variables that lead to a huge amount of wasted time spent debugging issues that are entirely preventable.
+Add in networking gremlins, different operating systems, personal preferences, built-up cruft and manual configuration, and you end up with an enormous number of variables that lead to a huge amount of wasted time spent debugging issues that are entirely preventable.

 Batect helps solve these problems by:

-- allowing you to entirely automate the setup of your build and testing environments
+allowing you to entirely automate the setup of your build and testing environments

-- storing this automation alongside your application code, so that it is versioned and updated just like any other part of your application
+storing this automation alongside your application code, so that it is versioned and updated just like any other part of your application

-- ensuring that every single command invocation starts with a completely fresh environment based on your configuration file, making it impossible to get out-of-sync from the desired state
+ensuring that every single command invocation starts with a completely fresh environment based on your configuration file, making it impossible to get out-of-sync from the desired state

-- providing an easy mechanism for developers to discover what tasks are available:
+providing an easy mechanism for developers to discover what tasks are available:

-- making use of Docker to do all of this in an isolated and low-overhead way
+making use of Docker to do all of this in an isolated and low-overhead way

-- taking advantage of Docker's networking features to set up an isolated network for every command
+taking advantage of Docker's networking features to set up an isolated network for every command

 enabling you to use existing Docker images as-is (or easily use custom Dockerfiles) to quickly get up and running

 Batect is an acronym: Build and testing environments as code tool